basho/basho_docs/source/languages/en/riak/ops/running/cluster-admin.md

 title: Cluster Administration
 project: riak
 version: 2.0.4+
+document: reference
+audience: beginner
+keywords: [command-line, cluster-admin, cluster]
 ---

 This document explains usage of the `[[riak-admin cluster|riak-admin Command Line#cluster]]` interface, which enables you to perform a wide variety of cluster-level actions.

+## How Cluster Administration Works

+Riak provides a multi-phased approach to cluster administration that enables you to stage and review cluster-level changes prior to committing them.
+This allows you to group multiple changes together, such as adding multiple nodes at once, adding some nodes and removing others, etc.

+Enacting cluster-level changes typically follows this set of steps:

+1. Choose an action or set of actions, such as adding a node, removing multiple nodes, etc. These actions will be **staged** rather than executed immediately.
+1. **Plan** the changes using the `[[cluster plan|Cluster Administration#plan]]` command.
+This will return a list of staged commands that you can review.
+1. **Commit** the changes using the `[[cluster commit|Cluster Administration#commit]]` command.
+This will execute the changes that have been staged and reviewed.

 <div class="note">
 <div class="title">Note on command names</div>